Ersanio/snes-assembly-book/docs/programming/subroutine.md

 JMP Label2         ; Jump to Label2

 Label2:
-RTS                ; This DOESN’T return to Label1.
+RTS                ; This DOESN'T return to Label1.
 Instead, it returns to the RTS above.
 ```

 It is good practice to put a blank line after a JMP or JML, so the reader knows that the program flow changes from that point on.